Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 marxist philosophy
 Maslow's pyramid
 McNamara fallacy https://en.wikipedia.org/wiki/McNamara_fallacy
-mental Health: I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. mental models +++ TODO LIST  https://fs.blog/mental-models/ method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger
+mediocrity principle = if an item is drawn at random from one of several sets or categories, it's more likely to come from the most numerous category than from any one of the less numerous categories https://en.wikipedia.org/wiki/Mediocrity_principle mental Health: I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. mental models +++ TODO LIST  https://fs.blog/mental-models/ method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger